-- (1) The consumer trustee has the functions set out in this clause in relation to an access scheme if- - (a) the declaration for the access scheme provides for situations in which the infrastructure planner may grant or increase an access right based on a recommendation from the consumer trustee, or - (b) the infrastructure planner requests the consumer trustee to conduct a competitive tender in relation to the granting or increasing of access rights under the access scheme. - (2) The consumer trustee must- - (a) make rules, in consultation with the infrastructure planner, about the conduct of a competitive tender in relation to the granting or increasing of access rights, and - (b) conduct a competitive tender in accordance with the rules, and - (c) make recommendations to the infrastructure planner based on the outcome of the competitive tender, and - (d) prepare a report on the competitive tender and the recommendations and give the report to the infrastructure planner.
+- (1) The consumer trustee has the functions set out in this clause in relation to an access scheme if- - (a) the declaration for the access scheme provides for situations in which the infrastructure planner may grant or increase an access right based on a recommendation from the consumer trustee, or - (b) the infrastructure planner requests the consumer trustee to conduct a competitive tender in relation to the granting or increasing of access rights under the access scheme. - (2) The consumer trustee must- - (a) make rules, in consultation with the infrastructure planner, about the conduct of a competitive tender in relation to the granting or increasing of access rights, and - (b) for a competitive tender requested by the infrastructure planner, conduct the competitive tender- - (i) within 60 days after the request, or - (ii) at the same time as the first competitive tender for an LTES agreement that occurs after 60 days after the request, or - (iii) if there is no competitive tender for an LTES agreement within 8 months of the request-by no later than 8 months after the request. - (c) make recommendations to the infrastructure planner based on the outcome of the competitive tender, and - (d) prepare a report on the competitive tender and the recommendations and give the report to the infrastructure planner.